 AND - we serve more than 80,000 meals each year.
 That's where you come in.
 If you are interested in providing bagged breakfasts or lunches please complete this short application.

-Project: Serve weekend meals at Sarah's Hope on Mount Street
+Project: Serve weekend meals to residents at Sarah's Hope on Mount Street

 Sarah’s Hope is a comprehensive family shelter on Mount Street in Baltimore City.
 We provide 24-hour services for homeless families that are focused around three key areas: housing stability, health and well-being, and economic self-sufficiency.

-If you are interested in helping to serve weekend meals to homeless families, please complete this short application.
+If you are interested in helping to provide weekend meals to homeless families, please complete this short application.

 Get involved today.